-- What does being generous with our time and expertise make possible for our consulting practice?
+- What does periodic reassessment of our consulting practices make possible for us?
 For our communities?

-Join us to share your insights and experience during this month’s NPCons Twitter chat on Tuesday, July 15th, at 1pm PT.
-See you there!
+Join us to share your thoughts and perspective during this month’s NPCons Twitter chat on Tuesday, October 21st, at 1pm PST.
+We look forward to seeing you there!